sailpoint-oss/golang-sdk/sdk-output/beta/docs/PersonalAccessTokensApi.md

 )

 func main() {
-    ownerId := "2c9180867b50d088017b554662fb281e" // string | The identity ID of the owner whose personal access tokens should be listed. </br> If \"me\", the caller should have the following right: 'idn:my-personal-access-tokens:read'</br> </br> If an actual owner ID or if the <code>owner-id</code> parameter is omitted in the request, </br> the caller should have the following right: 'idn:all-personal-access-tokens:read'. </br> </br> If the caller has the following right, then managed personal access tokens associated with <code>owner-id</code> </br> will be retrieved: 'idn:managed-personal-access-tokens:read' (optional)
+    ownerId := "2c9180867b50d088017b554662fb281e" // string | The identity ID of the owner whose personal access tokens should be listed.
+If \"me\", the caller should have the following right: 'idn:my-personal-access-tokens:read' If an actual owner ID or if the `owner-id` parameter is omitted in the request,  the caller should have the following right: 'idn:all-personal-access-tokens:read'.
+If the caller has the following right, then managed personal access tokens associated with `owner-id` will be retrieved: 'idn:managed-personal-access-tokens:read' (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)